Loading…

 In her catalogue raisonné, Anne Dubois de Groër divides the oeuvre into what she calls “dark” and “light” paintings but states that without technical study, it is impossible to discern which artworks belong to each category.
 Very few technical studies of the artist have been conducted since De Groër’s publication in 1997.
 However, in the last few years, several works by Corneille have been treated and scientifically studied, providing an opportunity to start understanding the artistic process used by this artist and his workshop.
 This talk will share the early findings from such collaborations by comparing Corneille’s technique and materials, across a number of paintings, including the Portrait of a Man from the National Gallery of Art of Washington DC and four portraits from the Indianapolis Museum of Art.

 Microscopy, X radiography, Infrared Reflectography, FORS, Infrared Spectroscopy, Reflectance Imaging Spectroscopy, GC-MS, XRF mapping and cross sections are the base for technical discoveries of this subject.
 The scientific analysis and historical reproduction underpinning this research consider the artworks’ materiality and allowed for the comprehensive study that will help art historians to better categorize the numerous portraits in the many collections in US and Europe.
-The presentation will also frame the painting production by Corneille in a larger artistic environment, related to Jean Clouet (about 1485/90- about 1540/41), Francois Clouet (before 1520 – 1572), Hans Holbein the Younger (1497/1498 – 1543) and Nicolas Hilliard (1547-1619).
+The presentation will also frame the painting production by Corneille in a larger artistic environment, related to Jean Clouet (about 1485/90- about 1540/41), Francois Clouet (before 1520 – 1572) and Hans Holbein the Younger (1497/1498 – 1543).
 This collaborative project addresses the gap in scholarship, defines whether the distinction between master’s and assistant’s hand is a meaningful metric of quality, and explores how broader workshop production tells a story of equal importance to that of the master.

 Speakers